Giving Back

 We donate a percentage of our profits to the Tourette Syndrome Association of America.

-Our son, Sam was diagnosed with Tourette Syndrome when he was six years old, after watching him blink his eyes, shrug his shoulders and hop up and down.
+Our son, Sam was diagnosed with Tourette Syndrome when he was almost six years old, after watching him blink his eyes, shrug his shoulders and hop up and down.
 When he first started having tics at about two and half/three years old we thought that they were related to allergies, and we thought they were cute.
 Fast forward a few years and he was diagnosed with Tourette Syndrome.
+About nine years later our youngest child, Annie, was also diagnosed with Tourette Syndrome after watching her tic off and on for a few years.
+She was seven when she was diagnosed.

 Over the years Sam had mild tics to the outside world, but tics aren’t always seen by the average person.
 He worked hard in the classroom to keep his tics hidden and found that sometimes the OCD that came with the Tourette Syndrome helped him on the sports field – where he learned to use both sides of his body evenly much faster than most kids his age.